ibm-cloud-docs/discovery/connect.md

 {{site.data.keyword.discoveryshort}} lets you connect to and crawl documents from remote sources.
 {: shortdesc}

 You can connect to a data source and pull documents on a schedule (if desired) into {{site.data.keyword.discoveryshort}} by configuring a collection to associate with that source.
-Each collection can be configured with one data source if using the {{site.data.keyword.discoveryshort}} tooling, if using the API, you can send documents from multiple data sources into a single collection. {{site.data.keyword.discoveryshort}} pulls documents from the data source using a process called crawling.
+Each collection can be configured with one data source. {{site.data.keyword.discoveryshort}} pulls documents from the data source using a process called crawling.
 Crawling is the process of systematically browsing and retrieving documents from the specified start location.
 Only items explicitly specified by you are crawled by {{site.data.keyword.discoveryshort}}.
 The following types of data sources can be crawled:

 -  [Box](/docs/services/discovery?topic=discovery-sources#connectbox)
 -  [Salesforce](/docs/services/discovery?topic=discovery-sources#connectsf)